franknoirot/franknoirot.co/posts/permutations-in-javascript.md

 We don't really need to write imperative logic to do this "carrying" logic when we count though.
 You can convert a base 10 number to binary more directly by finding the sequence of powers of 2 that add up to it.
 To convert 169 to binary, find the highest power of 2 less than it (128 is 2^7) and subtract it, then repeat.
 The powers of two are 2^7 + 2^5 + 2^3 + 2^0  = 169.
 Now simply mark each place starting from the right with a 1 to get the binary representation: `10101001`.

 We can apply this same logic to our quiz to convert directly from base 10.
-Instead of finding the highest power of 2 that goes into our number, we'll find how many times our largest "power" goes into the base 10 number.
+Instead of finding the highest power of 2 that goes into our number, we'll find how many times our largest "composite power" goes into the base 10 number.

 ## An Example